dennisjamescox/myawos/v2/Docu/01_README_rPi_ADS1115_SSD1306.txt

                         "ECOWITT".
   -unit {imperial,metric}
                         Required: Imperial or Metric units.
-  -lang {en_us,en_gb,de,it}
+  -lang {en,uk,de,it}
-                        Required: Language for transcoding Weather Options are "en_us", "en_gb", "de" and "it".
+                        Required: Language for transcoding Weather Options are "en", "uk", "de" and "it".